John-Dig/template-repo/README.md

 ## Setup/Installation Requirements
 - Rename name "TEMPLATE REPO GH-PAGES" in package.json and webpack.config.js to reflect new project
+- Update the url to reflect the project name
 - Create a new .env file in the root directory if APIs with required keys are needed
 - Installing all packages with $ npm install.
 - Building the project using webpack with $ npm run build